codevalley/friday-api/docs/planning/timeline-progress.md

 - 2024-01-31: All domain model tests passing with 100% coverage
 - 2024-02-07: Achieved 100% test coverage for TimelineRepository and related components
 - 2024-02-07: Completed TimelineService implementation with comprehensive test coverage
+- 2024-03-19: Completed implementation of timeline router with filtering capabilities
+- 2024-03-19: Added comprehensive integration tests for timeline endpoints
+- 2024-03-19: Updated API documentation with filtering examples and options

 ## Progress Tracker